How Much Is the Average Tax Refund in 2026? The Real Numbers and What's Driving Them Higher

 A Refund Isn't Free Money

-A recent LendingTree survey found that nearly half of filers (46%) are relying on a tax refund this year.
-That's up from 36% in 2023.
-With grocery prices climbing and household budgets stretched thin, this refund money isn't going into vacations or fun purchases for most families — it's going to bills, debt, and basic necessities.
+A recent LendingTree survey found that 46% of filers are relying on a tax refund this year.
+Up from 36% in 2023.

 How to Maximize Your Refund (If You Haven't Filed Yet)